deepakhcu07/go-web-example/README.md

 # go-web-example
-Beginning to learn Web Development in Golang
+Beginning to learn Web Development in Golang using gofiber.

+### Setting Up Project